-Sunny (full sun) to shaded position, protection from wind beneficial.
-Nutrient-rich soil, fresh and moist with regular water provision (especially in sunny positions) to balance the high evapotranspiration rate.
+Pipe vine needs a sunny (full sun) to slightly shaded position, protected from wind, and nutrient-rich soil, fresh and moist with regular water provision (especially in sunny positions) to compensate for the high evaporation rate.
 These plants tolerate nearly everything, as long as they are watered regularly.
 Fertilising is beneficial.
-Aristolochia tomentosa (Woolly Dutchman's Pipe) is hardier and requires less attention.
-Distance from plant to plant: 1 - 2.5 m
+The small-leaved aristolochia (aristolochia tomentosa / 'woolly Dutchman's pipe') is hardier and requires less attention.
+Distance between plants: 1 - 2.5 m

-A twining climber, this plant forms dense leaf walls or green roofs, but can also cascade down like a bridal train.
+A twining climber, this plant forms thick leaf walls or canopies, but can also cascade down like a bridal train.
 A. macrophylla can develop extremely large leaves, A. tomentosa is generally smaller-leafed.
-Initially, the plant uses its energy mainly for growing new leaves... so yearly new shoots are rather sparse, especially during the first few years.
+Initially, the plant uses its energy mainly for growing new leaves, so yearly new shoots are rather sparse, especially during the first few years.
 Foliage from May to November.
 Doesn't look “straggly” in winter, as the sparse new shoots keep their decorative light green colour.
 The older perennial shoots are light grey.
 Not susceptible to fungal diseases!
-The insignificant purplish or yellow-green flowers look a bit like an old-fashioned smoker's pipe and appear in June / July; cucumber- or capsule-like fruit.
+Dutchman's pipe won its name to its oddly-shaped purplish / yellow-green flowers that resemble an old-fashioned smoker's pipe; they appear in June / July, with cucumber- or capsule-like fruit.
 Prune and thin out every 1-3 years.

 Akebias love vertically-oriented climbing aids, with cables that are approx. 30-40 cm apart.
-Shoots have to be bound by hand on horizontal lines.
+Shoots have to be bound by hand on horizontal axes.
 See below for suitable systems.
-Choose medium, or preferably heavy / massive cable trellis systems; in the case of potted plants, an easy kit may suffice.
+Choose medium, or preferably heavy / massive cable trellis systems; with potted plants, an easy kit may suffice.